Jean And David W Wallace Foundation Inc

 This foundation does not have a public application process.

-The Jean And David W Wallace Foundation explicitly states that it "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+The Jean And David W Wallace Foundation explicitly states that it "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

 Getting on Their Radar